manusant/Katxupa/README.md

 In [Cape Verde](https://en.wikipedia.org/wiki/Cape_Verde) we have a saying:

-"_Put a person to work in the field and serve them anything other than [Cachupa](https://www.crumbsnatched.com/cachupa-traditional-dish-of-cape-verde/) for breakfast, and you'll notice a decline in productivity and motivation.
+"_Put a person to work in the field and serve them anything other than [Katxupa](https://www.crumbsnatched.com/cachupa-traditional-dish-of-cape-verde/) for breakfast, and you'll notice a decline in productivity and motivation.
 Therefore, give them Cachupa and spice it up on the side._"

-Just as Cachupa ("_Katxupa_") is an essential part of Cape Verdean culture, this library brings _functional_ elements to enhance your productivity and developer happiness.
+Just as "_Katxupa_" is an essential part of Cape Verdean culture, this library brings _functional_ elements to enhance your productivity and developer happiness.
 So, consume (use) it!

-> **Cachupa**, Cape Verde’s national dish, is a flavorful stew consisting of hominy, beans, seasoned meats, and vegetables.
+> **Katxupa**, Cape Verde’s national dish, is a flavorful stew consisting of hominy, beans, seasoned meats, and vegetables.
 > Each family has its unique version, leading to delightful variations.
 > One undeniable fact: there is no Cape Verdean who doesn't appreciate Cachupa — whether for breakfast, lunch, dinner, or any time, anywhere.